fsoubes/FilterRank/rank_filters.md

 The filter choosing the maximum or minimum values are designated as the maximum filter or the minimum filter, respectively.In discrete mathematical morphology, the minimum and maximum ranks play a key role since they correspond to the fundamental erosion and dilation operators[^Soi2002][^Wer1985].
 The main issues of these filters algorithm are their slowness, to overcome these problems the use of small windows and/or low resolution images is required[^Wei2006].
 At last the variance filter is a new approach to edge detection.
 Edges can be detected using the 1st (Sobel or Cany approaches[^Can1986][^Kit1983]) or 2nd deriviates(Log approach[^Mar1980]) of the grey level intensity.
 Nevertheless there's other alternatives using synthetic and real images with the variance filter[^Fab2011].
 As demonstrated here our three main filters have their own field of expertise.
 They can be used for removing noise (median filter), detecting edge (variance filter) and mathematical morphology(min/max filters).

-&nbsp;&nbsp;  In this report, we shall beging by describing the naive and improved algorithms of our 3 different filters.
+&nbsp;&nbsp;  In this report, we shall begin by describing the naive and improved algorithms of our 3 different filters.
 * Median filter
 * Min/Max filter
 * Variance filter